28 Barcelona Landmarks & Top Tourist Attractions (+Map & Tips)

 Arrive here at least 15-30 minutes before the show in order to secure a good spot close to the fountains.
 In the high season, people usually start to arrive an hour in advance.

-Good to know: If you are visiting the city in September, then you can see The ‘Piromusical’ here.
-This huge firework display with accompanying music and lasers is the closing event for La Mercè – Barcelona’s main festival.
+If you are visiting Barcelona in September, you can see the ‘Piromusical’ here.
+This huge firework display with accompanying music and lasers is the closing event for La Mercè, Barcelona’s main festival.

 TIP: Be sure to climb the staircase to Palau Nacional on Montjuïc – the views from the top are really nice.
 However, this is actually something that you’ll appreciate better during the day when it’s light or at sunset – a good reason to arrive earlier and explore the area.
 You can find more information about other attractions on Montjuïc further below.